Utah man gets prison after running over boy while drunk

-SALT LAKE CITY (AP) - A Utah man with several drunk driving convictions has been sentenced to up to 15 years in prison for running over and killing a 5-year-old boy while driving drunk.
+SALT LAKE CITY (AP) - A Utah man with several drunk driving convictions has been sentenced to up to 15 years in prison for running over and killing a 4-year-old boy while driving drunk.

-KUTV reports Carl Wayne Johnson, 57, was sentenced after pleading guilty to automobile homicide involving DUI.
+Carl Wayne Johnson, 57, was sentenced after pleading guilty to automobile homicide involving DUI.
 Lesser charges were dismissed under a plea deal with prosecutors.

 The court ordered Johnson to serve an indeterminate sentence of one-to-fifteen years in prison.